CV.

 REASONING AND FAKE NEWS

-In my latest research, I investigated the neural and cognitive mechanisms associated with believing in fake news, and specifically its association with problem-solving and reasoning.
-In my past research, I found that there is a specific reasoning pattern that contrasts misinformation susceptibility, and in the last 10 months I decided to apply this model to better understand the role of fear of COVID-19 in fake news discernment.
+In my latest research, I investigated the neural and cognitive mechanisms associated with believing in fake news, and specifically its association with problem-solving, cognitive flexibility and reasoning.

 ATTENTION, EYE MOVEMENTS & INSIGHT